chad3814/ascope-bot/README.md

 # ascope-bot
-A slack bot for former ascope slacl
+A slack bot for former ascope slack